-The SpIDer Guard, SpIDer Mail and Update items allow you to access the management and settings features of the corresponding components.
+The SpIDer Guard, SpIDer Mail, Firewall and Update items allow you to access the management and settings features as well as statistics of the corresponding components.

 The Scanner item runs Dr. Web Scanner.

 The Disable/Enable Self-protection item allows you to disable/ enable protection of Dr.Web Anti-virus files, registry keys, and processes from damage and deletion.